project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 **Description of Parameters**

 Name: The name of the framework as provided by the organization

 Code: A user defined value that is used as the framework identifier

 Description: Describes the framework

 Translations: Enables framework in different languages

-Type: defines the type of content
+Type: Non mandatory field that defines the type of framework and permissible values K-12, TPD, Agri, Others

 ##### Response Body to Create Framework